Internship CV template (text format)

 How to write your CV for an internship

 An internship is a great way to gain work experience and learn new skills.
-To get an internship, you’ll need to submit a CV that outlines your qualifications, current abilities, and experience (if you have any).
+To get an internship, you’ll need to write a CV that outlines your qualifications, current abilities, and experience (if you have any).

 Preparing a CV for your first job?
 Make things easy by using and AI-powered CV maker or choosing a simple CV template that you can edit easily for different job opportunities.